ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_instance_with_bindle.md

 For single nodes, make sure to set "gluster_device_whitelist = '' ".

+##### Note About Instance Type

+In AWS the instance type controls the resource available on the VM (cores, RAM, disk space, etc).
+Similarly, flavors are used in OpenStack.
+You will want to match the instance type you choose with the requirements of the PanCancer workflow being deployed there.
+This information should be documented for your in the README that comes with each workflow, most workflows will explicitly mention the instance type to use.
+Another great resource is <http://ec2instances.info> which helps you to see what types are available and their price.

+Keep this in mind especially if you intend on snpshotting the VM since you can't just change the instance type later on boot of the snapshot.
+If you provision on an 8 core instance type, then snapshot, then launch on a 16 core instance type the additional cores will not be recognized by SGE properly.
+You should instead launch and snapshot the same instance type you intend to use going forward.

 ##### Cluster Specific Information

 This information exists in small blocks named cluster1, singlenode1, etc. These blocks contain essential information such as number of nodes,